willmorgan/stub-azure-function-context/README.md

 If your function under test does not call `context.done`, then your test will time out.
 This is intended functionality so that you can find cases where you don't return back to the Function Runtime.

-`stubAzureFunctionContext` resolves with an object containing:
+`stubContext` resolves with an object containing:

 ```
 {